Voile Magazine test sailing the Dragonfly 28

 Stowage space is of course limited in a boat of this size, but ideal to avoid overloading.
 On the other hand, light, bulky objects like fenders, empty jerrycans or similar can be stowed away in the floats, each of which has an access hatch.

-The Dragonfly 28 appeals to both family sailing and racing alike - just hit the cruising speed that makes you all smile.
-Compared to monohulls, the trimaran is so much more comfortable to sail.
+The Dragonfly 28 appeals to both family sailing and racing - just hit the cruising speed that makes you all smile.
+Compared to monohulls, a trimaran is so much more comfortable to sail.
 Further, you have a much longer range on the water, or you get to your destination in a shorter time.

 On the trailer you can average 45 knots - launch and rig the boat yourself with a set-up time of 40 minutes.
 This boat offers you independence.
 You can launch and rig the boat without paying for lifts and you can cruise for a weekend, a week or even a season wherever you like, delivering and collecting the boat by road.